achreftrablesi/sentiment_analysis_SLM/README.md

 ├── experiments           # Experimentation scripts and configurations │   ├── experiment_configs.py # Definitions for various experiment configurations
 │   ├── plot_metrics.py       # Utilities for generating visualizations of experiment results
-│   └── run_experiments.py    # Script to automate experiments with different prompts and parameters
+│   ├── run_experiments.py    # Script to automate experiments with different prompts and parameters
+│   ├── save_misclassications.py # Script to save misclassications to a csv file
+│   ├── chain.py # Contains the chains used in the experiments
 ├── src                  # Core project files
 │   ├── config.py         # Configuration file for prompts, model settings, and logging
 │   ├── evaluation.py     # Evaluation functions for performance metrics and timing analysis
-│   ├── inference.py      # Script to run inference using predefined models and test messages │   └── models.py         # Contains model loading and initialization functions
+│   ├── inference.py      # Script to run inference using predefined models and test messages │   ├── models.py         # Contains model loading and initialization functions
 ├── .gitignore            # Git ignore file
 ├── main.py               # Streamlit app for interactive sentiment analysis
 ├── requirements.txt      # Python dependencies for the project